mlcommons/mlcube_examples/getting-started/README.md

 # Packing an existing project into MLCube

 In this tutorial we're going to use the [Boston Housing Dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html).
-We'll take an existing implementation, create the needed files to pack it into MLCube and execute all tasks.
+We'll take an existing implementation, create the needed files to pack it into MLCube&reg; and execute all tasks.

 ## Original project code